instructlab/community/Collaboration.md

 Have you made a video tutorial, how to document, or other content that would be helpful to folks involved in the InstructLab community?
 Thank you!

 We would love to help you share it.
-Please [file an issue in the Community Repo](https://github.com/instructlab/community/issues) or send a note to the community email list to let us know about what you have created.
+Please [file an issue in the Community Repo](https://github.com/instructlab/community/issues) or send a note to the [community email](https://groups.google.com/a/instructlab.ai/g/community) list to let us know about what you have created.

-<b>TODO: link community email list and fix spacing after removing this TODO</b>